Are you curious to learn which the most sought-after cat breeds are and if your kitty is on the list?

 They don’t even mind if you cradle them like a baby.

-But since Ragdolls aren’t tiny cats, it’s easy to drop a Ragdoll if you aren’t careful.
+But since Ragdolls aren’t one of the tiniest cat breeds, it’s easy to drop a Ragdoll if you aren’t careful.

 Ragdolls are also famous due to their dog-like personality.